frappe/frappe-ui/docs/resources/resource.md

     // initial data
     initialData: []

-    // make the first request automatically, only works in options API
+    // make the first request automatically
     auto: true,

+    // cache key to cache the resource
+    // can be a string
+    cache: 'post',
+    // or an array that can be serialized
+    cache: ['post', '1'],
+    // you can also pass reactive variable here
+    cache: ['post', postId]

     // events
     // before making the request